-Results 1–10 of 69 for "Fact Sheet"X related to "Bringing evidence to policymakers" Refine Your Search Refine Your Search TopicChildren (31)Teens (18)Socioeconomic status (8)Education (4)Lesbian, gay, bisexual, transgender (4) 29 more... [+] Race (4)Sexuality (4)Aging (2)Anxiety (2)Autism (2)Disability (2)Eating disorders (2)Emotional health (2)Health disparities (2)Human rights (2)Marriage & divorce (2)Natural disasters (2)Parenting (2)Stress (2)Therapy (2)ADHD (1)Bullying (1)Death & dying (1)Depression (1)HIV & AIDS (1)Learning & memory (1)Obesity (1)Sexual abuse (1)Sleep (1)Testing issues (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (3)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 69 Previous 1 2 3 ...
+Results 1–10 of 69 for "Fact Sheet"X related to "Bringing evidence to policymakers" Refine Your Search Refine Your Search TopicChildren (31)Teens (18)Socioeconomic status (8)Pain (5)Education (4) 29 more... [+] Lesbian, gay, bisexual, transgender (4)Race (4)Anxiety (2)Autism (2)Disability (2)Eating disorders (2)Emotional health (2)Health disparities (2)Human rights (2)Marriage & divorce (2)Natural disasters (2)Parenting (2)Stress (2)Therapy (2)ADHD (1)Aging (1)Bullying (1)Death & dying (1)Depression (1)HIV & AIDS (1)Law & psychology (1)Learning & memory (1)Obesity (1)Sexual abuse (1)Sleep (1)Testing issues (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (3)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 69 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 2.Supporting Child Maltreatment Prevention Efforts in Community Health Centers Act of 2009--FactsheetThe act would fund demonstration programs at federally qualified community health centers to prevent child maltreatment and promote family well-being by addressing parenting practices and skills for families from diverse backgrounds.Fact Sheet 3.Supporting Child Maltreatment Prevention Efforts in Community Health Centers Act - Fact SheetAnswers to common questions S. 54 and H.R.
 5841 which would fund demonstration programs at community health centers to promote family wellbeing.Fact Sheet 4.Health Care Reform: Disparities in Mental Health Status and Mental Health CareBlacks, Latinos, American Indians/Alaska Natives, and Asian Americans are over-represented in populations that are particularly at risk for mental health disorders.
 Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 5.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
 The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 6.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet 7.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 8.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
 The brochure is also available in Russian and Spanish.Fact Sheet 9.Family CaregivingFamily caregivers play a critical role in our health and long term care system by providing a significant proportion of the care for both the chronically ill and aging.Fact Sheet 10.Education & Socioeconomic Status Fact SheetThis fact sheet explains the impact of socioeconomic status on educational outcomes and ways to reduce risk factors such as slow academic skills development, low literacy, chronic stress, and increased dropout rates.Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 69 for "Fact Sheet"X related to "Bringing evidence to policymakers"